Welcome to the Financial Analysis program at USF. The steps below will provide you with the information you need to successfully enroll at USF.

 Deposits are non-refundable and will be credited to your first term's tuition.

-International students required to participate in the U.S. Business and Culture Class (USBCC) must submit an additional $500 deposit, for a total admission deposit amount of $1,100.
+International students required to participate in the U.S. Business Communications and Culture Program (USBCC) must submit an additional $500 deposit, for a total admission deposit amount of $1,100.

 To pay online by credit card or e-check, log into